denizOgut/Software-Notes/JAVA APP KEY NOTES.md

 - Setter Injection
 - `@Autowired` annotation

+Field injection should be avoided because:

+- It uses reflection during injection of the field which will be costly in performance
+- Testing will be difficult as it will require using either reflection to set the field or starting the spring container which will make it an integration test
+- The objects cannot be immutable as in the constructor injection
+- The field can reference a null instance
+- The class can have additional dependencies without restricting it as in the constructor injection, therefore it can violate single responsibility principle

+Constructor injection should be used for mandatory dependencies whilst setter methods can be used for optional dependencies.

 ## @Scope

 We use `@Scope` to define the scope of a `@Component` class or a `@Bean` definition.